henningte/hklmirs/README.md

 > Henning Teickner and Klaus-Holger Knorr, (2022). *Compendium of R code
 > and data for “Improving Models to Predict Holocellulose and Klason
 > Lignin Contents for Peat Soil Organic Matter with Mid Infrared
-> Spectra” and “Comment on Hodgkins et al. (2018): Predicting Absolute
+> Spectra” and “The need to reinterpret Hodgkins et al. (2018)”*.
-> Holocellulose and Klason Lignin Contents for Peat Remains
-> Challenging”*.
-Accessed 26 Oct 2022.
+> Accessed 23 Nov 2022.
 Online at
 > <https://doi.org/10.5281/zenodo.6325760>

 ## Contents